gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 A thought of forgiveness appeared in her heart for a second.
 But the wound he had given to her was too deep and not willing to heal.

 In a strong voice she continued, "Rahul, time is a great healer.
 I've moved on in life and learned how to live alone.
 Samira wanted to speak to you.
 I had promised her that she will speak to her Papa on her 5th birthday, and it's her birthday today.
-I don’t break my promises, unlike you."
+And I never break my promise."

 The new born hope that had appeared in his heart after seeing her call for the first time in 6 years, disappeared in a jiffy.
 He craved for her even more, like a child who catcall at a store when its parents deny to buy a toy they can't afford.